How to Make a Directional Sign

 I found that it worked easiest to drill a pilot hole before I screwed the arrows into the post.

 Where will you travel when life returns to “normal”?
 Will you take a road trip across the county, state or all the way “out west”?
-I can’t wait to hop in the van and go explore somewhere new, but till then, I’ll just enjoy my new directional sign in my backyard!
+I can’t wait to hop in the truck and go explore somewhere new, but till then, I’ll just enjoy my new directional sign in my backyard!

 Celebrate Travel When You Can’t Leave Home